roobenweb/roobenweb/_posts/blog/2024-02-06-mobile-friendly-local-seo.markdown

 One of those things I'm doing is creating web design resources with a program called Figma.
 After I create a design I publish it for free in the Figma community.

 ## Why I Make These Free Design Resources
 I do this for a few reasons.

-The first reason is so that I can direct some web traffic to my website.
+The first reason is so that I can direct get some traffic to my website.

 The second reason is so that I can get start building some back links from more reputable website to boost my website in the search engines.